sass/sass/proposal/color-4-new-spaces.md

 'RGB' can refer to a color model, a color space, a coordinate system, and also a color function.
 The 'RGB' color space is identical to the 'sRGB' space, and both describe the 'sRGB' gamut.
 But we have both `rgb()` and `color(srgb)` syntax, in order to distinguish legacy from non-legacy variations.
-Some new color syntaxes and spaces represent new color models, while some represent new coordinate systems and gamuts built on existing models.
+They also have different coordinate systems, `rgb()` accepts a range from 0-255, while `color(srgb)` accept values from 0-1.

 The result is that authors can generally think of each color syntax as a unique space, and each space implies an associated gamut and coordinate system.
 Color